 - Pupils/students in most year groups are not allowed to bring mobile phones to school.
-Pupils in Year 5 and 6 (if they have parental permission to walk home alone) are allowed to bring mobile phones to school for emergency use only but these must be handed into the office in the morning, and will be locked away until home time.
+Pupils in Y5 and Y6 (if they have parental permission to walk home alone or are staying overnight with another family member who is not the primary caregiver) are allowed to bring mobile phones to school for emergency purposes only but these must be handed into the school office in the morning, and will be locked away until home time.
 Smartwatches are not allowed in our school.
+During lessons, phones must remain turned off at all times, unless the teacher has given express permission as part of the lesson.
 Any attempt to use a phone in lessons without permission or to take illicit photographs or videos will lead to the withdrawal of mobile privileges.
-Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils/students in emergencies. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
-See also the 'Digital images and video' section of this document and the school data protection policies.
+Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils/students in emergencies.
+Our approach to pupils/students using mobile phones is in line with DfE please refer to our Mobile Phone Policy. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+See also the 'Digital images and video' section of this document and the school data protection and cyber security policies.
 Child/staff data should never be downloaded onto a private phone.
-If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Staff or pupils/students who need a mobile device to help manage a medical condition should discuss this with the Headteacher and school's approach will be based on relevant risk assessments and dialogues with parents and other key professionals. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
-If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents/Carers are asked to leave their phones in their pockets and turned off when they are on site.
+If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the Executive Headteacher/Head of School should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents/Carers are asked to leave their phones in their pockets and turned off when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.
-When at school events, please refer to the Digital images and video section of this document.
-Parents are asked not to call pupils/students on their mobile phones during the school day; urgent messages can be passed via the school office.
+Please see the Digital images and video section of this document for more information about filming and photography at school events.
+Parents are asked not to call pupils/students on their mobile phones during the school day; urgent messages can be passed via the school office. - Where BYOD is allowed, neither staff nor students are allowed to use a mobile hotspot to provide internet to the device as this would potentially bypass filtering in contravention of AUPs.

-Use of school devices
+17.2 Use of school devices